idealista/prom2teams/README.md

 Some fields are considered mandatory when received from Alert Manager.
 If such a field is not included a default value of 'unknown' is assigned.

-Other optional fields are skipped and not included in the Teams message.
+All non-mandatory fields and not in excluded list are injected in `extra_labels` key.

 #### Swagger UI